bluedynamics/bda.plone.orders/README.rst

 Permissions
 ===========

 In general, custom shop deployments are likely to configure the permission and role settings according to their use cases.

-The Permissions ``bda.plone.orders.ViewOrderDirectly`` and ``bda.plone.orders.ViewOwnOrders`` are granted to default Plone roles rather than Customer role, because the Customer role can be granted as a local role contextually, where the ``@@orders`` and ``@@showorder`` and ``@@showinvoice`` views should be callable on ``ISite`` root.
+The Permissions ``bda.plone.orders.ViewOrderDirectly`` and ``bda.plone.orders.ViewOwnOrders`` are granted to default Plone roles rather than Customer role.
+The Customer role is intended to be granted as a local role contextually.
+The ``@@orders`` and ``@@showorder`` and ``@@showinvoice`` views should be callable on ``ISite`` root.
 So a possible customer might be no customer on the site root.

+Following as listing of the permissions and its purpose:

-Permission ``bda.plone.orders.ViewOrderDirectly``
+``bda.plone.orders.ViewOrderDirectly``
-    This permission is used to grant view access to single order data related views, which are protected by ordernumber and related email address.
+    Grants view access to single order data related views, which are protected by ordernumber and related email address.

     Currently order details and invoice are implemented as such views.
     A link to them is sent in the order confirmation mail after successful checkout.

     By default, this permission is set for roles: